 If you or your family are suffering from a wrongful death, make sure you get the compensation you deserve with the help of an experienced wrongful death lawyer.
 For representation you can count on, Peter Davis and Associates has got your back.
 Our legal team has practiced personal injury and wrongful death litigation in New Jersey since 1989, and we have helped thousands of clients through the pain and uncertainty of a wrongful death case.

-The Law Offices of Peter N. Davis and Associates are Paterson wrongful death lawyers servicing communities such as Clifton, Passaic, and Newark.
+The Law Offices of Peter N. Davis and Associates are Lodi wrongful death lawyers servicing communities such as Clifton, Passaic, and Newark.
 Our staff has more than 60 years of combined law experience and welcome personal injury cases related to auto accidents, trucking accidents, motorcycle accidents, workers’ compensation and premises liability.
 To schedule a consultation with one of our practicing attorneys, please give us a call at 973-279-7246 or complete our inquiry contact form.